ros2/design/articles/ros2_access_control_policies.md

 Original Author: {{ page.author }}

-[SROS 2](/articles/ros2_dds_security.html) introduces several security properties, including encryption, authentication, and authorization, where authorization is subsequently obtained by combining the first two properties with a model for access control.
+[SROS 2](/articles/ros2_dds_security.html) introduces several security properties, including encryption, authentication, and authorization.
+Authorization is obtained by combining the first two properties with a model for access control.
 Such models are often referred to as access control policies.
 A policy serves as a high-level abstraction of privileges associated with attributes that may then be transpiled into low-level permissions for individual identities, such as specific ROS nodes within a secure DDS network.